Skip to main content

 1 mentions Positive Neutral Negative

-The monetization strategy is perceived as a subtle form of advertising for Capcom's 3D movies, suggesting that the game may prioritize promotional content over player experience.
+The monetization aspect of the software is primarily viewed as a subtle advertisement for Capcom's 3D movies, suggesting that it may prioritize promotional content over user experience.

 • “This software is basically a tastefully done advertisement for Capcom 3D movies.”